Skip to Content

 Check the current price on Amazon or NRS

 Produces 2 quarts per minute in the faster flow mode.
-Replaceable carbon core keeps water tasting fresh, reduces chemicals, toxins, and odors.
-The adapter base attaches directly to standard 32oz Nalgene water bottle opening.
+Replaceable carbon core keeps water tasting fresh, and reduces chemicals, toxins, and odors.
+The adapter base attaches directly to a standard 32oz Nalgene water bottle opening.

 3. Sawyer Mini Water Filtration System